syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 The following code example illustrates how to get the paragraph item where it exists in the commented region based on the existing comment in the Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+FileStream fileStreamPath = new FileStream("Comment.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+using(WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx))
+{
+    //Iterate the comments in the Word document. foreach (WComment comment in document.Comments)
+    {
+        //Get the commented word or part of a particular comment. if (comment.TextBody.LastParagraph.Text == "This is the second comment.")
+            ParagraphItemCollection paragraphItem = comment.CommentedItems;
+    }
+    //Save the Word document to MemoryStream.
+    MemoryStream stream = new MemoryStream();
+    document.Save(stream, FormatType.Docx);
+    stream.Position = 0;
+    //Download the Word document in the browser. return File(stream, "application/msword", "Result.docx");
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 using(WordDocument document = new WordDocument("Comment.docx"))